usnistgov/fipy/documentation/USAGE.rst

 Although the test suite may show warnings, there should be no other errors.
 Any errors should be investigated or reported on the `issue tracker`_.
-Users can see if there are any known problems for the latest :term:`FiPy` distribution by checking `FiPy's automated test display`_.
+Users can see if there are any known problems for the latest :term:`FiPy` distribution by checking :term:`FiPy`'s :ref:`CONTINUOUSINTEGRATION` dashboard.

-.. _FiPy's automated test display: http://build.cmi.kent.edu:8010/console
 .. _issue tracker: https://github.com/usnistgov/fipy/issues/new

 Below are a number of common `Command-line Flags`_ for testing various